rpthms/nft-geo-filter/README.md

 specified table.
 You have to provide 2 letter ISO-3166-1 alpha-2 country codes of the countries you want to filter as positional arguments to this script.

-nft-geo-filter supports 2 IP Blocks provider at this point:
+nft-geo-filter supports three IP Blocks provider at this point:

 * **ipverse.net** - http://ipverse.net/
 * **ipdeny.com** - https://www.ipdeny.com/ipblocks/
+* **MaxMind GeoIP2 and GeoLite2** - https://dev.maxmind.com/geoip/geolite2-free-geolocation-data

 You can specify which table holds the sets and the filtering rules using the `--table-family` and `--table-name` flags. `--table-name` specifies the name of